 Dangerous goods are any items or substances which, if not handled or packed properly, could pose a risk to health, safety, property or the environment.
 There are nine classes of dangerous goods, and knowing which one your item falls under will give you a clearer picture of how to pack, label and transport it.

-Some goods that are classified as hazardous materials may surprise you, such as aerosols, perfume or anything containing lithium batteries – like phones or laptops.
+Some goods that are classified as hazardous materials may surprise you, such as aerosols, perfume or anything containing lithium batteries – like mobile phones or laptops.

-There are nine classes of dangerous goods, plus a few sub-classes.
+Dangerous goods are divided into nine classes, plus a few sub-classes.
 The class your product falls under will affect how you pack, label and transport it.

-(Like oxygen difluoride)
+(Like bug spray or oxygen difluoride)

 (Like calcium carbide)

-(Like blood tests or medical trials)
+(Like blood tests, tissue samples, cell samples or biopsies used in medical trials)